Dozzlime06/nekomancer-docs/tokenomics.md

 Most tokens inflate.
 Staking rewards, LP emissions, team unlocks — they all dilute holders.

-$NEKO is different.
+$MANCER is different.
 The only direction is down.

 - Platform grows → more volume → more burns
 - More burns → less supply → increased scarcity